ttopper/CPSC128/docs/M06_Functions/03-writing-functions-is_even.md

 even to change the number in the course of deciding.

 Note also that functions do not leave any lasting trace in memory.
-When the function terminates any memory it has been using is freed and returned to the system.
+When the function terminates, any memory it has been using is freed and returned to the system.
 This can lead to a third benefit of functions.
 In some types of programs they reduce memory consumption because memory is only allocated while it is needed, whereas normal variables exist for